usnistgov/SP800-90B_EntropyAssessment/README.md

 * `cpp/` holds the new codebase
 * `entropy_scraper/` holds a python script used to gather some binary files from the [NIST Beacon](http://www.nist.gov/itl/csd/ct/nist_beacon.cfm)
 * `python/` is the original codebase which is much more readable than the `c++` port
-* `test/` should be removed soon, was used for local testing of algorithms

 ## Notes for running